-- Smoking (cigarettes, cigars or pipes) or using smokeless tobacco (snuff and chewing tobacco): If a person is a smoker, they have a higher risk of getting laryngeal cancer than someone who does not smoke. - Drinking a lot of alcohol over a prolonged period: increases the risk of laryngeal cancer.
-In Australia, current guidelines for healthy men and women are no more than 2 standards drinks on any day.
+- Smoking (cigarettes, cigars or pipes) or using smokeless tobacco (snuff and chewing tobacco): If a person smokes or has smoked in the past, they have a higher risk of getting hypopharyngeal cancer than someone who does not smoke. - Drinking alcohol: If a person drinks a lot of alcohol over many years, they have a higher risk of getting hypopharyngeal cancer, especially when combined with smoking.

-Three out of four people with laryngeal cancer have been a smoker or consumed alcohol regularly for a number of years.
+Three out of four people with hypopharyngeal cancer have been a smoker or consumed alcohol regularly for a number of years.

-Other factors that may increase the risk of for laryngeal cancer are:
+Other factors that may increase the risk of for hypopharyngeal cancer are: